oracle/oracle-database-operator/README.md

 * SHARDED: Provision/deploy sharded databases and the shard topology, Add a new shard, Delete an existing shard
 * Oracle Multitenant Database: Bind to a CDB, Create a  PDB, Plug a  PDB, Unplug a PDB, Delete a PDB, Clone a PDB, Open/Close a PDB
 * Database Cloud Service: Provision, Bind, Scale Up/Down, Liveness Probe, Manual Backup
-* Orace Database Observer: Provide Quick/Detailed Database Status
+* Cloud Native Database Observer: Provide Quick/Detailed Database Status

 The upcoming releases will support new configurations, operations and capabilities.